-- (1) Net income attributable to noncontrolling interests represents an adjustment to include earnings allocated to noncontrolling interests held in (i) Sabre Travel Network Middle East of 40%, (ii) Sabre Seyahat Dagitim Sistemleri A.S. of 40%, and (iii) Abacus International Lanka Pte Ltd of 40%. - (2) Depreciation and amortization expenses: - a.
-Acquisition-related amortization represents amortization of intangible assets from the take-private transaction in 2007 as well as intangibles associated with acquisitions since that date and amortization of the excess basis in our underlying equity in joint ventures. - b.
-Depreciation and amortization of property and equipment includes software developed for internal use. - c.
+- a.
+Acquisition-related amortization represents amortization of intangible assets from the take-private transaction in 2007 as well as intangibles associated with acquisitions since that date and amortization of the excess basis in our underlying equity in joint ventures. - Depreciation and amortization of property and equipment includes software developed for internal use. - c.
 Amortization of capitalized implementation costs represents amortization of upfront costs to implement new customer contracts under our SaaS and hosted revenue model. - (3) Our Travel Network business at times provides upfront incentive consideration to travel agency subscribers at the inception or modification of a service contract, which are capitalized and amortized to cost of revenue over an average expected life of the service contract, generally over three to five years.
 Such consideration is made with the objective of increasing the number of clients or to ensure or improve customer loyalty.
 Such service contract terms are established such that the supplier and other fees generated over the life of the contract will exceed the cost of the incentive consideration provided upfront.
-Such service contracts with travel agency subscribers require that the customer commit to achieving certain economic objectives and generally have terms requiring repayment of the upfront incentive consideration if those objectives are not met. - (4) In the first quarter of 2017, we recognized a \$12 million loss related to debt modification costs associated with our debt refinancing.
+Such service contracts with travel agency subscribers require that the customer commit to achieving certain economic objectives and generally have terms requiring repayment of the upfront incentive consideration if those objectives are not met. - (4) In the nine months ended 2017, we recognized a \$15 million loss related to debt modification costs associated with our debt refinancing.
 In the first quarter of 2016, we recognized a gain of \$6 million associated with the receipt of an earn-out payment from the sale of a business in 2013.
 In addition, other, net includes foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency. - (5) Restructuring and other costs represent charges associated with business restructuring and associated changes implemented which resulted in severance benefits related to employee terminations, integration and facility opening or closing costs and other business reorganization costs.
 In the second quarter of 2017, we recorded \$25 million charge associated with an announced action to reduce our workforce.
-This reduction aligns our operations with business needs and implements an ongoing cost and organizational structure consistent with our expected growth needs and opportunities. - (6) Acquisition-related costs represent fees and expenses incurred associated with the acquisition of the Trust Group and Airpas Aviation. - 7) Litigation costs (reimbursements), net represent charges and legal fee reimbursements associated with antitrust litigation. - (8) In the three months ended June 30, 2017, we recorded an impairment charge of \$92 million associated with net capitalized contract costs related to an Airline Solutions' customer based on our analysis of the recoverability of such amounts.
-A formal contract dispute resolution process has commenced, and due to the uncertainty of the ultimate outcome, we have recorded this estimated charge.
-See "-Recent Developments Affecting our Results of Operations." - (9) The diluted weighted-average common shares outstanding presented for the three months ended June 30, 2017 differs from GAAP and assumes the inclusion of 1,392,438 common stock equivalents associated with stock options and restricted stock awards.
-Because we recognized a loss from continuing operations during the three months ended June 30, 2017, the basic weighted-average shares outstanding and the diluted-weighted average shares outstanding are otherwise the same under GAAP, as described in Note 10, Earnings Per Share, to our consolidated financial statements.
+This reduction aligns our operations with business needs and implements an ongoing cost and organizational structure consistent with our expected growth needs and opportunities. - (6) Acquisition-related costs represent fees and expenses incurred associated with the acquisition of the Trust Group and Airpas Aviation. - (7) Litigation costs (reimbursements), net represent charges and legal fee reimbursements associated with antitrust litigation.
+In the third quarter of 2017, we recorded a \$43 million reimbursement, net of accrued legal and related expenses, from a settlement with our insurance carriers with respect to the American Airlines litigation (see Note 11, Contingencies). - (8) In the three months ended June 30, 2017, we recorded an impairment charge of \$92 million associated with net capitalized contract costs related to an Airline Solutions' customer based on our analysis of the recoverability of such amounts.
+A formal contract dispute resolution process was commenced and due to the uncertainty of the ultimate outcome, we recorded this estimated charge.
+In the third quarter of 2017, the customer entered insolvency proceedings and our assessment of the impairment charge recorded in the second quarter did not change.
+See "-Recent Developments Affecting our Results of Operations."